claceio/docs/content/docs/App/Overview.md

 Params are set, during app creation using `app create --param port=9000` or using `param update port 9000 /myapp`.
 Set value to `-` to delete the param.
 Use `param list /myapp` to list the params.

-For containerized apps, all params specified for the app (including ones not specified in `params.star` spec) are passed to the container at runtime as environment parameters. `CL_APP_PATH` is a special param passed to the container with the app installation path (without the domain name).
+For containerized apps, all params specified for the app (including ones not specified in `params.star` spec) are passed to the container at runtime as environment parameters. `CL_APP_PATH` is a special param passed to the container with the app installation path (without the domain name). `PORT` is also set with the value of the port number the app is expected to bind to within the container.

 ## Automatic Error Handling